Harder or Smarter?

 There are ways to get even more results through both quantity and quality.

 In many cases, you can achieve a lot more because you have more time and energy.

-Consistency leads to complete and total focus on the integration of your mind and body into a lifestyle that helps you reach your #1 goal.
+Consistency leads to complete and total focus on integrating your mind and body into a lifestyle that helps you reach your #1 goal.

-Each one of these high-performance phases is a dynamic force on its own, but the three combined is a robust, tri-braided cord that is unbreakable.
+Each of these high-performance phases is a dynamic force on its own, but the three combined are a robust, tri-braided cord that is unbreakable.

-Consistent performance training is the way that hard and smart begin to become the #1 high-performance habit for sports and business.
+Consistent performance training is how hard and smart begin to become the #1 high-performance habit for sports and business.

 With time, habits become a lifestyle.